 Building a classroom library may seem as simple as grabbing a few books from your local Target and making them accessible to your students, but you want to be a little more thoughtful than that, right?
 A lot more thoughtful?

-A good classroom library is one that is built with all students in mind — from struggling learners to gifted students — and includes diverse stories and characters that represent not just your classroom make-up but the world at large.
+A good classroom library is built with all students in mind — from struggling learners to gifted students — and includes diverse stories and characters that represent not just your classroom make-up but the world at large.
 An effective classroom library is also one that promotes reading at school and at home, so creating a system for students to “check out” or “borrow” books is a must.

 The National Council of Teachers of English suggests you consider these three criteria when you’re setting up a classroom library: